Skip to main content

 • serious psychological distress, mental illness, and mental health care

-The research data center (RDC) program provides a mechanism for data users to access NSDUH restricted-use data files in a secure, confidentiality-compliant manner.
-SAMHSA RDC does not have our own RDC sites.
-SAMHSA RDC collaborates with the National Center for Health Statistics (NCHS) RDC and the Federal Statistical Research Data Centers (FSRDC) to carry out the NSDUH RDC program.
+The Research Data Center (RDC) program provides a mechanism for data users to access NSDUH restricted-use data files in a secure, confidentiality-compliant manner.
+SAMHSA RDC does not have it’s own RDC facilities.
+SAMHSA RDC collaborates with the National Center for Health Statistics (NCHS) RDC and the Federal Statistical Research Data Centers (FSRDC) to carry out the SAMHSA RDC program.
 All SAMHSA RDC users should carefully read "Guidelines for SAMHSA RDC Data Users" before accessing RUF data.

 Virtual Data Enclave (VDE)